 45. Sing your heart out at late-night karaoke in K-Town at Gagopa Karaoke (BYO drinks!)

-46. Take silly photos with life-size wax celebrities at Madame Tussauds, the famous wax museum. ✓
+46. Take silly photos with life-size wax celebrities at Madame Tussauds, the famous wax museum.
+Sounds kinda cheesy but it’s super fun once you get in the spirit.
+Say hello to The Kardashians, Ed Sheeran, Tyra Banks, Taylor Swift, and 200 other A-list celebrities. ✓

 47. Wander around Eataly NYC Flatiron and have a scenic meal at SERRA by Birreria, the pop-up restaurant on the roof with elevated Italian cuisine and house brewed ales